Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

 int8_t result = SEGGER_RTT_SetFlagsUpBuffer(0, SEGGER_RTT_MODE_NO_BLOCK_SKIP);

 /** Configure output/up buffer 0 (first parameter) in non-blocking-trim mode
-  *  - Application does not wait, data that can't fit is lost if the fifo-buffer is full
+  *  - Application does not wait, data which can't fit is lost if the fifo-buffer is full
   *  - Returns "0" if the configuration was successful or "-1" if an error occurred */
 int8_t result = SEGGER_RTT_SetFlagsUpBuffer(0, SEGGER_RTT_MODE_NO_BLOCK_TRIM);